StratusLab/documentation/source/admin-tutorial/02-prerequisites.rst

 DHCP Server
 ~~~~~~~~~~~

+**You must have a range of free IP addresses that can be assigned to
+virtual machines.** The range should be large enough to handle the
+maximum number of virtual machines you expect to have running
+simultaneously on your infrastructure.

+These IP addresses must be publicly visible if the cloud instances are
+to be accessible from the internet.

-A DHCP server must be configured to assign static IP addresses
+In addition, a DHCP server must be configured to assign static IP
-corresponding to known MAC addresses for the virtual machines.
-These IP
+addresses corresponding to known MAC addresses for the virtual
-addresses must be publicly visible if the cloud instances are to be
-accessible from the internet.

-If an external DHCP server is not available, the StratusLab installation
+machines.
+You can use an external DHCP server or if one is not
-command can be used to properly configure a DHCP server on the Front End
+available (or not desired), the StratusLab installation command can be
+used to properly configure a DHCP server on the Front End for the
-for the virtual machines.
+virtual machines.

-This uses a DHCP server on the Front End.
+This tutorial will start a DHCP server on the Front End by default.

 Network Bridge
 ~~~~~~~~~~~~~~